01 February 2012

 Tracklist: 1.
 "R.A.F." - 2.
 "Television Sect" (promo video) - 3.
 "Pathetic" - 4.
 "Police" - 5.
 "Flickering Eyes" - 6.
 "Suicide" - 7.
 "Transport" - 8.
 "Copenhagen" (live 2011) - 9.
 "Ghost City"

-Studio debut album by the Danish punk rock pioneers Sods originally released by Danish label, Medley Records.
+Studio debut album by Danish punk rock pioneers Sods originally released by Danish label, Medley Records.
 The band is a quartet consisting of lead vocalist Steen (Birger) Jørgensen, guitarist Peter Peter [aka Peter Schneidermann], bassist Knud Odde (Sørensen), and with Tomas Ortved (Larsen) on drums.
-Eight out of a total of nine tracks are written by Sods - with the end-track, "Ghost City", a cover-version of a track by Suicide written by Alan Vega and Martin Rev. The running time is just below 30 mins, an album on the shorter side of 'long playing' albums, but for late '70s punk rock this wasn't unusual.
-The '97 cd re-issue contains an additional six tracks, lengthening the running time to approx. 40 mins.
+Eight out of a total of nine tracks are written by Sods - with the end-track, "Ghost City" being a cover-version of a track by Suicide written by Alan Vega and Martin Rev. The running time is just below 30 mins, an album on the shorter side of 'long playing' albums but for late 1970s punk rock this wasn't unusual.
+The '97 cd re-issue contains an additional six tracks lengthening the running time to approx. 40 mins.
 (4 tracks have a running time over 4 mins, 8 tracks are all under 2 mins.).

-Somewhat late, Minutes to Go has come to be known as the first real Danish punk rock album - and a fine uncompromising first attempt.
-The style is hardcore punk, styled after the British punk of later bands like Charged GBH, UK Subs, Killing Joke, fused with early expressions as exemplified by Sex Pistols and Stiff Little Fingers and American new tendencies in punk like no wave and art punk as personified by Suicide and Lydia Lunch.
+Somewhat late in the punk rock movement, Minutes to Go is still regarded as the first genuine Danish punk rock album - and it stands as a fine uncompromising first attempt.
+The style is hardcore punk styled after the British punk of later bands like Charged GBH, UK Subs, Killing Joke, fused with early expressions as exemplified by Sex Pistols and Stiff Little Fingers as well as shaped by influence from American tendencies in punk rock labelled no wave and art punk and exemplified by Suicide and Lydia Lunch.